 Stock prices vary, but don’t expect to see any penny stocks or stock picks with very low purchase prices.
-If you want to sort by price or something else, use the Stock Screener on the Motley Fool website to browse different stock picks you’ve received from Motley Fool services or check out other stocks.
+If you want to sort by price or something else, use the Stock Screener on The Motley Fool website to browse different stock picks you’ve received from Motley Fool services or view other stocks.

 If you’re wondering how Motley Fool stock picks actually perform compared to the overall stock market and popular indexes, the answer is better (on average).

-Since its inception in February of 2002, Motley Fool Stock Advisor picks offer a return of approximately 366% compared to the S&P 500’s 117% (returns valid as of 12/6/22).
-And according to Motley Fool as well as real users, Stock Advisor’s recommendations turn a profit around 60% to 70% of the time.
+Since its inception in February of 2002, Motley Fool Stock Advisor picks offer a return of approximately 463% compared to the S&P 500’s 123% (returns valid as of October 2023).
+And according to Motley Fool as well as real users, recommendations from The Motley Fool turn a profit around 60% to 70% of the time.

-How much does Motley Fool Stock Advisor cost?
+How much does The Motley Fool Stock Advisor cost?

 Membership is $199/year.
-Membership includes the two monthly stock picks, Best Buys Now, Starter Stocks, and educational resources.
+Membership includes the two monthly stock picks, Top 10 Rankings, Starter Stocks, and educational resources.